Nisarg-Pat/CS6650-Distributed-Systems-Assignments/Project02/README.md

    > $ ./run_server.sh
 4) The RMIRegistry runs on my-rmi-server container and at port 1234.
-   Run the RMI client application using run_client.sh bash file with server-container-name, and port number as arguments.
+   Run the RMI client application using run_client.sh bash file with server-container-name, and port number as arguments in a different terminal.
    > $ ./run_client.sh my-rmi-server 1234
 5) The server and client are ready to communicate.
 You can create multiple clients and interact with server.

 Note: If any of the bash files does not execute, try using bash before ./*.sh
 > $ bash ./deploy.sh

-Note: I have changed the permissions on .sh files to make it executable but since I am using Windows, but since other operating system can be used, please change the permission by doing:
+Note: I have changed the permissions on .sh files to make it executable, and I am using Windows. but since other operating system can be used, if permission denied error occurs, please change the permission by doing:
 > $ chmod 755 (filename).sh

+Note: If any such error occurs: "./run_server.sh: line 2: $'\r': command not found", please change the Line seperator from CRLF to LF of all the ./sh files.

 ## How to Use
 Once client has started, the list of key-value pairs present in the server is shown in the console.